jaywhj/mkdocs-materialx/docs/setup/extensions/index.md

 ### Recommended configuration

-This configuration enables all Markdown-related features of Material for MkDocs and is great for experienced users bootstrapping a new documentation project:
+This configuration enables all Markdown-related features of MaterialX for MkDocs and is great for experienced users bootstrapping a new documentation project:

 ``` yaml